CampusAI/CampusAI.github.io/_lectures/lecture_5/lecture5.md

 \end{equation}

-A more detailed explanation of the steps that bring to this result can be found in the [ANNEX TODO]().
+A more detailed explanation of the steps that bring to this result can be found in the [Annex 5: Policy Gradients](/lectures/policy_gradients_annex).
 We are now left with the problem of computing this gradient, that is defined as an expectation over the trajectory distribution.
 Since we assume to not know the dynamics of the environment, we cannot directly compute this distribution and its expected value.
 Instead, we use Monte Carlo sampling to obtain an unbiased estimate of the gradient.
-We sample $N$ trajectories $\tau^{(i)}$, $i = 1$ ... $N$, by running the policy in the environment, and we compute the gradient $\nabla_{\theta}J(\theta)$
+We sample $N$ trajectories $\tau^{(i)}$,
+$i = 1$ ... $N$, by running the policy in the environment, and we compute the gradient
+$\nabla_{\theta}J(\theta)$

 \begin{equation}
 \label{eq:gradient_sample}